 There are forms available for each state and territory to help you start this process.
 While it doesn’t need to be officially registered, it is recommended that you upload the directive to your My Health Record for safekeeping and easy access for your doctors.

-Although they can complement each other, it’s important to know that an advance care directive is different to an enduring guardianship.
-Both are important in the event you’re unable to make your own medical decisions.
-Whilst an advance care directive sets out your wishes and preferences for medical treatment, an enduring guardianship legally appoints someone to make these medical decisions on your behalf.
+Although they can complement each other, it's important to know that an advance care directive is different to an enduring guardianship.
+Both are important in the event you're unable to make your own medical decisions.

-Each state and territory has their own process to follow.
-In South Australian and the Northern Territory, you can appoint someone close to you as your substitute decision-maker in your advance care directive.
 In New South Wales and Tasmania, you need to complete a separate form to nominate an enduring guardian.
 Similarly, the ACT and Queensland have a separate form to appoint an enduring power of attorney, while Western Australia refers to the separate form as an enduring power of guardianship.

 We’ve compiled a few important points for each state and territory below: